 Alyce gave birth to identical twin girls at 24+1 weeks gestation due to TTTS.
 Maddison, born at 667g, spent 118 days in NICU and Paige, born at 495g, passed away shortly after the birth.
 Maddison had a very tumultuous time in hospital and Alyce regularly attended the support groups that were run for current NICU families.
 She found talking to experienced premmie mums and dads so valuable.
 After Maddison was discharged, Alyce found the only Melbourne Miracle Babies NurtureGroup and began attending.
 After 2 years she started coordinating the group and volunteering for the Miracle Babies PBC expo.
 Maddison has experienced many life long hurdles from her premature birth, including being deaf, and Alyce has found that her range of experience in the premature birth journey really helps her to connect with other prem parents and support them in their own journey.
 Alyce has since gone on to have two full term daughters.

-NurtureProgram Support Worker, QLD
+NurtureProgram Support Worker, Western Sydney NSW

 NurtureProgram Support Worker, WA